dobraczka/GNNTutorial/README.md

+# A Tutorial on Graph Neural Networks 🕸️🧠

+Graph Neural Networks have seen a rise in popularity.
+This is no surprise since various forms of information can be understood in the context of graphs from social networks to molecules.
+This notebook intends to illuminate the inner workings of [Graph Convolutional Networks](https://arxiv.org/abs/1609.02907) and give an intuition into some other types of Networks which extend this idea.

-# Kernel Setup
+# Environment and Kernel Setup

-If you work on the clara/paula cluster load python:
+If you work on the clara/paula cluster [load](https://www.sc.uni-leipzig.de/user-doc/quickstart/hpc/#use-preinstalled-software) python:
 ```
 ml Python/3.9.5-GCCcore-10.3.0
 ```